-of Human Rights.
-A collective effort that makes it easier to apply them useful, and pragmatic text.
-Perhaps exchange of information on human addressed not just to States and to The Declaration outlines some specific Most of the Declaration's provisions are summarized in the following paragraphs.
-It is important to reiterate that HRDs have an obligation under the Declaration to conduct peaceful activities.
+The Declaration provides for the support and protection of HRDs in the context of their work.
+It does not create new rights but instead articulates existing rights in a way that makes it easier to apply them to the practical role and situation of HRDs.
+It gives attention, for example, to access to funding by organisations of HRDs and to the gathering and exchange of information on human rights standards and their violation.
+The Declaration outlines some specific duties of States and the responsibilities of everyone with regard to defending human rights, in addition to explaining its relationship with national law.
+Most of the Declaration's provisions are summarized in the following paragraphs.18 It is important to reiterate that HRDs have an obligation under the Declaration to conduct peaceful activities.

-to human rights defenders
+(a) Rights and protections accorded to human rights defenders

-Civil and Political Rights.
-Moreover, the of the Declaration provide specific protections to human rights defenders, including the rights:
+Articles 1, 5, 6, 7, 8, 9, 11, 12 and 13 of the Declaration provide specific protections to human rights defenders, including the rights: